OutSystems/docs-bestpractices/src/security/injection-XSS/Injection-and-Cross-Site-Script-(XSS).md

 One disadvantage is maintaining a white list of permitted resources.
 This typically involves communicating with third party sites to determine their inclusion’s authenticity.

-In OutSystems you enable this feature through the Service Center / Administration / Security as shown below:
+In OutSystems you enable this feature through the Lifetime / Environments / More Security Settings as shown below:

 ![image alt text](images/Injection-and-Cross-Site-Script-7.png)